NicklasAhlberg/AutopilotTool/README.md

 Run a sync
 …. directly from the device!

 No more need to struggle with USB-keys and import the csv-file from another device.
-All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout) and sign in with an administrative user.
+All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
+This works well with MFA!

 This is a UI to Nickolaj Andersens script found at: https://github.com/MSEndpointMgr/Intune/blob/master/Autopilot/Upload-WindowsAutopilotDeviceInfo.ps1